jemberton/snippets/Obsidian Test Note.md

 - **~~bold strikethrough~~**
 - ***~~bold italic strikethrough~~***

+> [!note]
+> You might wonder, "what about underline"?
+>
+> Historically in print, underlined text might have been used to create emphasis.
+This was used largely due to typewriters not having keys specific for italic characters.
+Typewriters *did* have the ability to underline.
+Italic characters would have required an entire extra set of keys.
+>
+> In the modern digital world, it is much easier to make text bold, italic, colored, etc ...
+This combined with the common use of underlines representing links, meant that we interpret underline with a different context compared to print.
+For this, the Markdown specification does *not* feature underline for typography.

 ## Superscript & Subscript

 Obsidian does not support superscripts and subscripts natively.
 This feature is provided by the [LaTeX Suite](https://github.com/artisticat1/obsidian-latex-suite) plugin.
 If you do not have it enabled, you can ignore this section!